The Benefits of Smart Thermostats for Homeowners: Saving Money with Smart Technology

 5. Turn off the water

 I know this does not appear to have anything to do with electricity but if something happens while you are gone, such as a busted water line or a leaking toilet, you will be in for a big water bill.
 If the water line breaks and it is a hot water line and you have forgotten to turn off the water heater, it will constantly run trying to heat the water.
-This, again, is only recommended during warmer temperatures.
+Check the weather because this is only recommended during warmer temperatures.

 6. Bonus!